DAA2020-team/midterm-project/README.md

     * There are some parameters to pass to the test function that can customize the test.
 In particular there is the `manual` parameter and if is set to `True`, the test will print more information and will proceed step by step, waiting for a enter key press for each one.

+The implementation of the `change()` function is in the [exercise4/main.py](https://github.com/DAA2020-team/midterm-project/blob/master/exercise4/main.py)

 ## Other resources
-In the `resources` folder there is the [primes.bin](resources/primes.bin) file, which contains prime numbers used by the DoubleHashingHashMap.
+In the `resources` folder there is the [primes.bin](https://github.com/DAA2020-team/midterm-project/blob/master/resources/primes.bin) file, which contains prime numbers used by the DoubleHashingHashMap.

-In the [utils.py](utils.py) module there are some support functions used by different modules.
+In the [utils.py](https://github.com/DAA2020-team/midterm-project/blob/master/utils.py) module there are some support functions used by different modules.